paldepind/flyd/README.md

 # Flyd
-The less is more functional reactive programming library in JavaScript.
+The less is more _modular_ functional reactive programming library in JavaScript.

 __Note:__ Flyd is pre-release.
-It works as advertised – but the API might change.
+It works as advertised – but the API _might_ change.
 Once I've recieved feedback and become certain of the API an actual release will happen.